deepchin/VisionLab/S5/README.md

 ![Batch normalization](image/batch_norm.png)

-		Batch normalization reduces overfitting because it has a slight regularization effect.So we find validation accuracy has improved to 99.04% , whereas train accuracy is underfitting at 98.88%
+		Batch normalization reduces overfitting because it has a slight regularization effect.So we find validation accuracy has improved to 99.21% , whereas train accuracy is 99.43%

 ## Phase 3 - Include Average Pooling and Image Augmentation